ethannicholas/Frost/docs/overview.md

 other classes.

 Value objects are similar to C structs.
-They are passed by value rather than reference, do not have a header (they are "plain old data" objects), and do not have a distinct "identity" they way normal objects do.
+They are passed by value rather than reference, do not have an object header (they are "plain old data" objects), and do not have a distinct "identity" they way normal objects do.

 [Read more about values.](values.md)